DevLens – Binary + Systemd Setup

 sudo chown devlens:devlens /opt/devlens

-The data directory (where the DB, logs and retention data live) should be writable by that user:
+Create a data directory (where the DB, logs and retention data live) should be writable by that user.

 sudo mkdir -p /var/lib/devlens